 Here are the different ways of selecting projects from proposals…

 In many of my articles, I have told you that, at any given time, there are always proposals begging for the attention of the organization.
-Do you noticed that the Federal Government cannot solved all the problem of Nigeria at the same time?
+Do you notice that the Federal Government cannot solve all the problem of Nigeria at the same time?
 The other day, I heard the Nigerian Minister of Works, Power and Housing saying that they have to prioritize the reconstruction of Nigerian roads.
 That tells me that road construction is also a Project.
-Mr. Babatunde Raji Fashola is also a Project Manager whether you like it or not.
+Mr Babatunde Raji Fashola is also a Project Manager whether you like it or not.

-Project selection criteria is the process of choosing which proposal to execute first among the competing proposals that we have in the organization.
+Project selection criteria are the process of choosing which proposal to execute first among the competing proposals that we have in the organization.
 This will help you to select and prioritize projects.

 #1 Strategic objectives

 Every standard organization have a mission and a vision statement which guides their project selection process.
 They are the destination that you intend to arrive at, at the end of your journey.
 Therefore, when proposals arose, you need to ask yourself if it will help to achieve the strategic objectives of your organization.